Trewaters/soar/README.md

 **Types of changes**

-- `ADDED`: for new features.
+- `ADD`: for new features.
 - `UPDATE`: for changes in existing functionality.
-- `DEPRECATED`: for soon-to-be removed features.
+- `DEPRECATE`: for soon-to-be removed features.
-- `REMOVED`: for now removed features.
+- `REMOVE`: for now removed features.
-- `FIXED`: for any bug fixes.
+- `FIX`: for any bug fixes.
 - `SECURITY`: in case of vulnerabilities.
 - `AUDIT`: code clean up.
 Carefully removing unnecessary files.